DougLeary/LedString/README.md

 The length of the text string determines the number of LEDs animated.
 If there are more LEDs on the string, they are turned off.
 [The length of the text string is used to allocate FastLED's internal CRGB array dynamically.
 Dynamic allocation is generally frowned upon in Arduino code because of the potential for memory fragmentation, but since this step is executed only once in the sketch it shouldn't be a problem.]

 This code works on Arduino and ESP8266.
-Connect your LED string's data line to pin 3 on an Arduino, or pin D3 on an ESP8266.
+Connect your LED string's data line to pin 3 on an Arduino, or whichever pin you designate as DATA_PIN.
+To change this pin you must edit the value of DATA_PIN in LedString.h.

-The original goal was to control multiple strings of leds with a single controller, using a different DATA_PIN for each string.
-However, FastLED requires specifying DATA_PIN as a constant for purposes of compile-time optimization.
+The default hardware is WS2811.
+To select different hardware you must make two edits:
-As of this writing there is no way for DATA_PIN to be a property that would vary from one object instance to another.
+- in LedString.h uncomment the appropriate line to set FIRE_MIN, etc.
-So for now each string of leds needs its own controller, and an app can only use one instance of LedString.
+- in LedString.cpp uncomment the appropriate call to FastLED.addLeds for your hardware.

-Running multiple strings on one controller should still be possible by using an external multiplexing circuit to connect them to DATA_PIN, using a couple other pins for addressing, but I have not tried to do this yet.
+These edits are necessary because of requirements of the FastLED library, which LedString is based on.
+Due to compile-time optimizations in FastLED, certain values cannot be passed in as parameters.

 ### Usage Example